responsible-gold/pro-wallet-integration-decumentation/use_cases/transactions/Readme.md

 - Wallet: allows you to identify the account with which you can carry out transactions with Responsible gold.
 Both in the business field, through its Pro wallet, and in retail through its B2C wallet or also called Qenta app.

 - Transaction Status: The status of a transaction indicates its current stage in the payment process.
-Common statuses include "PENDING," "APPROVED," "IN PROGRESS,", "FAILED" or "SUCCEEDED"
+Common statuses include `PENDING`, `APPROVED`, `IN PROGRESS`, `FAILED` or `SUCCEEDED`

 ## About cash-out methods:
 Qenta App defines how the disbursement will be made to the recipient.
 It includes options such as wire transfer (swift), ACH, PayPal and Payoneer.